jpulakka/nordpool_diff/README.md

 * Gives negative output when electricity prices are going to decrease in the next few hours
 * Gives ~zero output when electricity prices are going to stay ~constant for the next few hours

-The output can be used for e.g. temporal shifting of heating, by adjusting target temperature of a heater so that it will heat a bit more just before prices will go up (so that we can heat less when prices are high), and let the temperature go down a bit just before prices will go down (because soon we can heat cheaper).
+The output can be used for e.g. adjusting target temperature of a heater so that it will heat more before prices will go up (to allow heating less when prices are high), and let the temperature go down a bit before prices will go down.

-Apart from potentially saving some money, this can also save the environment, because expensive peaks are produced by dirtier energy sources.
+Apart from potentially saving some money, this kind of "temporal shifting of heating" can also save the environment, because expensive peaks are produced by dirtier energy sources.

 ### Installation

 1. Install and configure https://github.com/custom-components/nordpool first.
-2. Copy the `nordpool_diff` folder to HA `<config_dir>/custom_components/nordpool_diff/`.
+2. Copy the `nordpool_diff` folder to HA `<config_dir>/custom_components/nordpool_diff/`
 3. Restart HA.
 (Failing to restart before modifying configuration would give "Integration 'nordpool_diff' not found" error message from the configuration.)
 4. Add the following to your `configuration.yaml` file: